bekk/terraform-in-production/README.md

 3. You should now have files named `terraform.tf`, `providers.tf`, `variables.tf` and `main.tf`.

-4. The the remaining resources in `main.tf` can split into files based on their function (e.g., `dns.tf`, `network.tf`, etc.), if you want to.
+4. The remaining resources in `main.tf` can split into files based on their function (e.g., `dns.tf`, `network.tf`, etc.), if you want to.

 5. When you're done, run `terraform plan` to verify that there are no changes to the configuration.